 Civilised cycling trips on the Great Taste Trail, for lovers of food, wine & beautiful

-Come to us for bike hire and self-guided tours on the Great Taste Trail.
+Come to us for bike hire and self-guided cycle tours on The Great Taste Trail.
 And fall in love with our Nelson.
+Electric bikes now available.

 Talk to Rose